Enhancing next token prediction based pre-training for jet foundation models: Introduction

 Much of the activity so far in the development of foundation models for jets has centered around exploring different approaches to pre-training and fine-tuning in order to optimize the expressivity of the learned representations and the performance on downstream tasks.
 For example, there have been many different proposals for the pre-training objective.
 These range from predicting a missing entry, based either on masking~\cite{Golling:2024abg,Leigh:2024ked,Katel:2024ygn,Wildridge:2024yeg,Bardhan:2025icr} or next token prediction~\cite{Birk:2024knn}, to classification \cite{Qu:2022mxj,Mikuni:2024qsr,Mikuni:2025tar,Bhimji:2025isp,Ho:2024qyf}, data augmentation and contrastive learning~\cite{Harris:2024sra, hao2025rinorenormalizationgroupinvariance} or a combination of tasks \cite{Mikuni:2024qsr,Mikuni:2025tar,Bhimji:2025isp}.
 Despite all these efforts, it remains unclear to what extent different pre-training methods produce representations that align well with the demands of downstream tasks.
 Different pre-training objectives correlate strongly with performance on downstream tasks: for instance some approaches enable classification but not generation or vice versa.
 This is clearly an unsatisfactory situation for the HEP foundation model paradigm.

 Another dividing line is the reliance on ground-truth information in the training phase, which determines whether they can in-principle be trained using data or whether simulation is required.
-While simulation-based approaches~\cite{Qu:2022mxj,Mikuni:2024qsr,Mikuni:2025tar,Bhimji:2025isp,Ho:2024qyf,Harris:2024sra} can leverage supervised training on high-fidelity simulations, simulation-free approaches \cite{Golling:2024abg,Leigh:2024ked,Birk:2024knn,Katel:2024ygn,Wildridge:2024yeg,Amram:2024fjg,Bardhan:2025icr,hao2025rinorenormalizationgroupinvariance} have the potential to be trained directly on the copious amounts of real LHC data (which far outnumbers simulated data).
+While simulation-based approaches~\cite{Qu:2022mxj,Vigl:2024lat,Mikuni:2024qsr,Mikuni:2025tar,Bhimji:2025isp,Ho:2024qyf,Harris:2024sra} can leverage supervised training on high-fidelity simulations, simulation-free approaches~\cite{Golling:2024abg,Leigh:2024ked,Birk:2024knn,Katel:2024ygn,Wildridge:2024yeg,Amram:2024fjg,Bardhan:2025icr,hao2025rinorenormalizationgroupinvariance} have the potential to be trained directly on the copious amounts of real LHC data.

 This work focuses on \oja{}~\cite{Birk:2024knn} as the only model with demonstrated generative capabilities and transfer learning between tasks that can be fully trained on data.
 However, these advantages so far came at a price, namely a sub-optimal performance when considering downstream classification tasks.
 Here, we identify and improve upon two limitations of the original \oja{} approach, stemming from it being an autoregressive GPT-like model.
 In both cases, we modify the architecture to align more closely with the nature of our physics data, while maintaining the attractive simulation-free and generation-capable properties.